wgbrown/PBILearningResources/README.md

 ## Deployment best pratices
 A well thought out deployment can save time, money and greatly increase adoption.
 [Deployment Resources](https://github.com/wgbrown/PBILearningResources/blob/main/deployment/BasicDeployment.md)

+Enterprise deployments often take advantage of Power BI [Premium]() Power BI Premium is a capacity based (cores and memory) version of Power BI but also adds a number of other features useful in enterprise deployments.
+[Top 10 reasons for PBI Premium]()

 ## Data Engineer
 After PBI for Business Users and Analysts, these sections introduces you to advanced features and design tecniques.